freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 ### “Help, I've tried everything!”

-If you've followed this entire guide and you have a problem not listed here, you are welcome to contact me.
+If you've followed this entire guide and you have a problem not listed here, please open an issue on the #help forum on the Lavalink Discord server.
 Please provide the following info:

-* Which distro you are on
+1. Which distro you are on
-* The network config you wrote based on one of the Tunnelbroker examples
+2. The network config you wrote based on one of the Tunnelbroker examples
-* A screenshot of the Tunnelbroker website with your tunnel details
+3. A screenshot of the Tunnelbroker website with your tunnel details
-* The output of `ip -6 route`
+4. The output of `ip -6 route`
-* Don't say “doesn't work”.
+5. Don't say “doesn't work”.
 Describe your problem in details

-And please don't censor your IPs.
-It makes it harder for me to help, and I won't attack you.
+6. A list of everything you have tried

+If you fail to get a response from the Lavalink community, feel free to bring the thread to my attention.
+I will refuse to help if you do not provide the information above.